The ultimate guide to process factory performance

 Customer’s focus on Speed, Quality and Costs (Price) whereas owners of the business (arguably the most important people) focus on the Return on Total Assets employed.

-Current assets, mainly the cash tied up in inventory, is often viewed with a lot of ambivalence.
-Inventories are viewed as assets and reducing inventories can cause a short term reduction in profitability and a reduction in the recoveries at internal and external supply locations.
+Current assets, mainly the cash tied up in inventory, is often viewed with ambivalence.
+Reducing inventories can cause a short-term reduction in profitability and a reduction in the recoveries at internal and external supply locations.

 Finally, fixed assets always benefit from a customer focus.
 Increasing Speed (i.e. the pace a which profit flows through the business) improving Quality and reducing Costs, while using the same fixed assets, will always increase the return on fixed assets.
-This is a great virtuous circle!
+This is a great virtuous circle and we will talk more of this later.

 ¹ – the credit for this diagram goes to Philip Marris, founder and owner of Marris Consulting, France.